EVERY Detail.

 Second, we weight-batch every component, ensuring all components across the entire batch are within tight tolerances of one another.
 This guarantees consistent weight and flight from arrow to arrow.

 Third, we locate and fletch our arrows based on the first dynamic bend, NOT by identifying the spine.
-This is because a vast majority of carbon arrows have non-linear spine; this means the spine actually rotates around the shaft rather than splitting it.
-By doing this, we can ensure that every arrow will flex in the exact same way on release.
+This is because a vast majority of carbon arrows have non-linear spines; this means the spine actually rotates around the shaft rather than splitting it in half as is the case with Aluminum Arrows.
+By doing this, we can ensure that every arrow will flex in the exact same way on release, minimizing your time tuning on the range and maximizing your time practicing with your setup.

 Single Mold, Virgin Flow Nocks